Introduction

 -

 When these answers are missing, even well-intentioned employees stay silent.
-When they are documented clearly, trust slowly builds.
+On the other hand, clear documentation helps trust grow over time.
 Ethical reporting works best when employees feel heard, not hunted.

 The Employer’s Responsibility Goes Beyond Receiving Complaints